SarahDal/OOAS/README.md

 # Out On A Shout Mastodon Bot

-Using the RNLI's publically available launch data API, this code take the time of the launch, compares it to the last time, and if it is different, toots to mastodon account @OutOnAShout@botsin.space.
+Using the RNLI's publically available launch data API, this code take the time of the launch, compares it to the last time, and if it is different, toots to mastodon account https://botsin.space/@OutOnAShout.
 It then writes the new time to launch_time.txt.
 Runs every twenty minutes.